-The purpose of this term is to enable the student to participate in the recognition, diagnosis and immediate management of a wide variety of acute medical and surgical conditions.
 The experience should include the emergency care of some life threatening medical and surgical conditions, evaluation of the criteria for referral for specialist advice and care and the appropriate use of investigations in primary medical care.
-Such experience is to be gained from attachment to casualty, accident or emergency centres at principal teaching hospitals (with supervisor); attachment to a supervisor at any approved hospital (urban, country, interstate or overseas); attachment to an approved supervisor in any general practice (urban, country, interstate or overseas).
+Such experience is to be gained from attachment to casualty, accident or emergency centres at principal teaching hospitals (with supervisor): attachment to a supervisor at any approved hospital (urban, country, interstate or overseas); attachment to an approved supervisor in any general practice (urban, country, interstate or overseas).
 The students are free to make individual arrangements for these attachments to approved locations, which must be approved by the Dean prior to the commencement of the term.